aws/aws-fpga/hdk/cl/examples/cl_dram_dma/README.md

 ### FPGA to FPGA communication over Ring

-This example does not use FPGA to FPGA Ring
+This example does not use FPGA to FPGA Ring.
+FPGA Ring is a unsupported feature planned for future release.

 ### Virtual JTAG